 Our gross profit margin on revenues from our services offerings, particularly traditional NDT services, has historically been lower than our gross profit margin on revenues from our products and systems for numerous reasons.
 For instance, the gross profit margin in our Services segment for fiscal 2014 was approximately 26%, while our gross profit margin in our Products and Systems segment was approximately 43%.
 Our overall gross profit margin was approximately 28% during the same period.
 We expect to continue our efforts to increase the number of "evergreen" or "run and maintain" contracts at oil refineries.
 The services we provide at the beginning of these contracts are primarily traditional NDT services.
 Until such time as we can understand the needs of each new "evergreen" plant and we can then make recommendations to provide our advanced NDT services, and thus improve our service mix, our margins may be negatively impacted.
-As a result, we expect our overall gross profit margin will be lower in periods when revenues from our services, and particularly from traditional NDT services, has increased as a percentage of total revenues and will be higher in periods when revenues from our advanced NDT services and our products and systems have increased as a percentage of total revenues.
-We expect the trend toward more traditional NDT services to continue and to the extent it does, our margins may decrease or remain flat.
+As a result, we expect our overall gross profit margin will be lower in periods when revenues from our advanced NDT services and our products and systems have increased as a percentage of total revenues and will be higher in periods when revenues from our advanced NDT services to continue and to the extent it does, our margins may decrease or remain flat.
 In addition, service offerings have become a larger portion of our International segment revenues than in the past, a trend we expect to continue, and this increased service revenue will be lower margin traditional NDT services.
 As a result, the gross profit margin in our International segment has decreased from 32% in 2012 to 25% in 2013 and 28% in 2014.
 These factors will create more pressure on margins.
 Fluctuations in our gross profit margin may affect our level of profitability in any period.